OpenDSA/OpenDSA/RST/en/PIFLA/DFA.rst

 of the tape while in a given state.
 But all that the machine can actually "do" is to change state before going to the next symbol to the right.
-That is, an acceptor cannot modify the contents of the tape.
+That is, an acceptor cannot modify the contents of the tape, nor decide about where the control unit goes.

 :term:`Deterministic` in this context has a particular meaning:
 When the DFA is in a given state, there is only one thing that